mossbanay/Psychology-3-4/Glossary.md

 Sensory neurons are specialised nerve cells that recieve and carry sensory messages.

+### Serial position effect

+The serial position refers to the finding that free recall is better for items at the start and end of a list than items in the middle.

 ### Short-term memory (STM)

 Short-term memory (STM) is a memory system with limited storage capcity in which information is stored for a relatively short time, unless renewed in some way.